rsarsahay/Tic-Tac-Toe/README.md

 ->command will called when the button is clicked ->lambda() function used to send specific data to the callback function.

-We have successfully devloped the Tic-Tac-Toe game project in python.
-We use tkinter module for rendering graphics on a display window.
+I have successfully devloped the Tic-Tac-Toe game project in python.
+I used tkinter module for rendering graphics on a display window.
-We learn how to create buttons and config text on buttons and also how to use lambda functions to send specific values to callback functions.
+I learned how to create buttons and config text on buttons and also how to use lambda functions to send specific values to callback functions.
-In this way we successfully made a Tic-Tac-Toe game python project.
-I hope you enjoyed building tic-tac-toe game project.
+In this way I successfully made a Tic-Tac-Toe game python project.